Engerix-B vaccine is used to prevent Hepatitis B disease. It is a vaccine by GSK vaccines Pvt Ltd. It is an inactivated Hepatitis B vaccine.

-Engerix-B vaccine is safe with most other medicine and no drug interactions were noted.
-The other vaccine or other drug should not be mixed in same syringe as this vaccine.
+Engerix-B vaccine is safe with most other medicines and no drug interactions were noted.
+The other vaccine or other drug should not be mixed in the same syringe as this vaccine.

-Like other inactivated vaccines Engerix-B vaccine is considered as safe in pregnant and lactating woman, but the risk benefit ratio should be evaluated by the caregiver.
+Like other inactivated vaccines, the Engerix-B vaccine is considered as safe in pregnant and lactating women, but the risk benefit ratio should be evaluated by the caregiver.